Two decades of LEGO Mindstorms

 The EV3 is the current generation of Mindstorms, released in 2013.

-Much more powerful, it is so hacker-friendly that supports booting custom firmwares via Micro-SD card (instead of overriding the built-in one), LEGO has published the full source code of the operating system, and is even compatible with the NXT sensors, so it has really very few limitations to what you can do, except of course your imagination.
+Much more powerful, it is so hacker-friendly that supports booting custom firmwares via Micro-SD card (instead of overriding the built-in one), LEGO has published the full source code of the operating system, and it is also compatible with the NXT sensors!
+It has really very few limitations to what you can do, except of course your own imagination.

-Although I skipped trying to do it with the NXT version, my beloved R2-D2 was due for an update, so my last project before deciding to stop playing with the Mindstorms family is an EV3-based R2-D2:
+I skipped trying to update my R2-D2 robot with the NXT version, so it was due for an update.
+My last project before deciding to stop playing with the Mindstorms family was an EV3-based R2-D2 prototype:

-The front is missing some panel or cover, but I wanted easy access to the steering wheel/leg until was finished, and it was missing also the famous beep sounds (which you can add to the EV3 too), but is mostly functional and moves forward, backwards and rotates (plus can be controlled remotely via Bluetooth).
+The front is missing some panel or cover, but I wanted easy access to the steering wheel/leg until was working as desired.
+It was missing also the famous beep sounds (which you can now add to the EV3 too, as it includes a speaker and memory for a few sounds), but is mostly functional and moves forward, backwards and rotates (plus can be controlled remotely via Bluetooth).

-I never got to build real sumo or racing robots, but I feel that with Mindstorms, I've spent two decades doing almost the same, just forgetting about the hardware and solding aspects.
-Thank you LEGO for providing such great tools and being so developer-friendly.
+I never got to build real sumo, racing or maze-solving robots, but I feel that with Mindstorms, I've spent two decades doing almost the same.
+I forgot about the hardware and soldering aspects, and focused on the fun of building the robots themselves.
+Thank you LEGO for providing us with such great tools and being so developer-friendly.

-Two decades of LEGO Mindstorms published @ .
-Author:
+Two decades of LEGO Mindstorms article, written by Kartones.
+Published on